MUDE-2025/PA1.4/README.md

 - replaced the markdown line in exercise 3
 - Cleaned the data properly in exercise 6

-For the fundamental programming concepts there are two exercises:
+For the fundamental programming concepts you'll work on [functions and matplotlib](./8_programming_fundamental_concepts.ipynb)

-...

 These exercises on fundamental programming concepts are not obligatory.
-If you struggle with one of the topics from the programming fundamentals, you're strongly advised to go through the linked reference materials by yourself.
+If you struggle with one of the topics from the programming fundamentals, you're strongly advised to go through the linked reference materials by yourself ([functions](https://oit.tudelft.nl/learn-python/2025/basics/functions.html) and [matplotlib](https://oit.tudelft.nl/learn-python/2025/matplotlib/intro.html)).
 During the programming tutorial on Tuesday these steps will be demonstrated too.

-> By Tom van Woudenberg, Delft University of Technology.
+> By Tom van Woudenberg, Robert Lanzafame and Berend Bouvy, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).